aaronottinger/aaronottinger.github.io/classes/hott/index.md

 - Major Assignment 1: The Psychodynamics of Early Writing Technology

 Major assignment 1 is a traditional college-level essay.
-Following our first example of Rousseau's Discourse on Inequality, students select a form of early lexigraphic writing from one of the five times/regions examined and meditates on how this particular form of writing might have determined the epistemic state of a particular community in history.
-As a somewhat speculative endeavor, students are encouraged to use their imagination, while at the same time grounding their claims in the practical and theoretical research discussed in class.
+Following our first example of Rousseau's Discourse on Inequality, students select a form of early lexigraphic writing from one of the five times/regions examined and meditate on how this particular form of writing might have determined (in part) the epistemic state of a particular community in history.
+As a somewhat speculative endeavor, students are encouraged to use their imagination, while at the same time grounding their claims in the historical and theoretical research discussed in class.

-- Major Assignment 2: The Inclusion and Exclusion of Modern Text Technologies
+- Major Assignment 2: The Shock of the Old

 Major assignment 2 is a multimodal project, part video and part historical analysis/reflection.
 For this module, students will select a text technology of their choosing, from the early modern period through the nineteenth and early twentieth centuries.
 They will investigate how this object differs from its present-day iteration, if applicable, with particular focus on the way the object included and/or excluded particular audiences.
-Students will reflect on how, ultimately, this text technology, by virtue of who it included or excluded, shaped values, beliefs, and or world views.
+Students will reflect on how this text technology, by virtue of who it included or excluded, shaped values, beliefs, and or world views.

-- Major Assignment 3: Reading, Writing, Thinking, Feeling: Text Technologies in an Algorithmic Culture
+- Major Assignment 3: Hyper Reading in Context

-In the third module, students explore how text technologies start to reflect traits often associated with cognition and feeling, such as machine-to-machine communication, as well as certain affects, like surprise.
-A major component of the rise of cognizant texts is their ability to "read."
-After an introductory set of readings about early AI and cybernetics, to help us appreciate the way machines read students will conduct a series of experiments in text mining and analysis using R. Students will have the opportunity to analyze a text of their choice, accompanied by an essay on the significance of "distant reading," natural language processing, and the rise of cognizant texts.
+In the third module, students will conclude by asking: How does hyper, distant, or machine-assisted reading compare to the print technologies of the past.
+How does it affect how we read and thus how we think?
+Last, we want to know if this kind of reading is more inclusive or if it merely introduces an old form of exclusion dressed in digital clothes.

 #### REFLECTIONS (10 points ea. / 5% total)